golark/concurrency/README.md

  ### architectures ( channels & go routines )
  - 1/1 pipeline
  - 1/1 select statement and infinite loop
+ - 2/2 limiting number of workers ( extra )

  /37 total + /13 extra points that can be added  concurrency

  @todo: time.After in case statement, stack growth ( downsides of using time.After in case statement )
+ @todo: release semaphores as  a FILO manner

 ##### Directory structure and files